Sir James Graham, 2nd Baronet: Representative for Cumberland

+First Lord of the Admiralty

 Break with Whiggism

 By the summer of 1834, Graham had become a successful minister, the navy was reformed, apart from impressments, and seamen's conditions had improved.
 The Reform Act was assured, and European peace secured.
 All was well except in Ireland where the unfair system of raising tithes for the church and the problems relating to land tenure prevailed.
 The discontent of the Irish Catholic majority was strong enough to prevent the collection of tithes to support an antagonistic and as they believed heretical church.
 Parliament proposed that all compositions for tithes should cease, and that an annual land tax should be paid, out of which provision should be made for the clergy and other tithe owners.
 As such in 1833, the British Government introduced the Irish Church Temporalities Bill which proposed the administrative and financial restructuring of the Church.
 The bill sought to reduce the number of both bishoprics and archbishoprics from 22 to 12, to change the structure of the leases of Church lands and to apply the revenues saved by these changes for the use of parishes.
 Since Graham believed that the union of the two countries principally rested on the church and that any meddling with the establishment would inevitably lead to its downfall he resigned from the government.
 He did not act alone, Lord Stanley, Lord Ripon and the Duke of Richmond also tendered their resignations.
 He now became a member of the Derby Dilly.
 In January 1835, notwithstanding criticism from significant parts of the Cumbrian electorate, Graham reassured his supporters that he still favoured peace, retrenchment and reform and in consequence he was returned unopposed at the general election.
 On 30 June that year Graham crossed the floor of the House and henceforth sat on the Tory side.
 Graham now joined the Cumberland Conservative Association, and forsook the Carlisle Journal in favour of the Carlisle Patriot.